The MG3 is a simple supermini with an attractively low starting price

 Practicality, comfort and boot space

-If you want a spacious five-seat supermini that costs around £12,000, the MG3 is well worth looking at.
-The cabin is packed with lots of handy storage, including decent-sized door bins, a big glovebox and a lidded cubbyhole on top of the dashboard.
+If you want a spacious five-seat supermini and only have around £14,000 to spend, the MG3 is well worth looking at.
+The cabin has some handy storage spaces, including decent-sized door bins, a big glovebox and a lidded cubbyhole on top of the dashboard.

 At 4,018mm long, 1,729mm wide and 1,507mm tall, the MG3 is relatively compact, especially when you consider the amount of space inside.
 It’s smaller in every respect than its chief rival, the Dacia Sandero, but then that car is large for a supermini.

-The MG is bigger than the Ford Fiesta, which is the best seller in its class, and ever so slightly smaller than the Vauxhall Corsa, but of course both these cars are more expensive to buy.
-It’s also a lot larger inside than similarly priced models from the smaller city car segment, while top-of-the-range versions come with useful parking sensors.
+The MG is slightly smaller than the Vauxhall Corsa, but of course the Corsa is much more expensive to buy.
+It’s also a lot larger inside than similarly priced models from the smaller city car segment, while the top-of-the-range version comes with useful parking sensors.

 Leg room, head room & passenger space